 Yes, if he/she lives in Pennsylvania, is under 21 years of age, and has a disability, your child is almost certainly eligible for Medical Assistance benefits.
 It costs you nothing to ask.
 Please call: 610-524-8701 x160 for more information.
 View our Organizational Chart for more information about intakes.

 How long does it take to get an evaluation from you to determine my child’s eligibility for MA benefits?

-Provided that your child is a Pennsylvania resident under 21 years of age with a disability and without Medical Assistance benefits, if you can visit our office with your child (in Exton, about one mile from the PA Turnpike exit for Downingtown) the evaluation can be completed in a few hours, and the written report of the evaluation can be delivered to you in less than 30 days.
-Our single evaluation can also be used to establish a child’s need for BHRS, Early Intervention services, and Special Education services.
-We are the only organization in Chester County that offers this rapid, thorough and completely free evaluation service to determine a child’s eligibility for Medical Assistance benefits.
+Provided that your child is a Pennsylvania resident under 21 years of age with a disability and without Medical Assistance benefits, the evaluation can be completed in a few hours, and the written report of the evaluation can be delivered to you in less than 30 days.
+Our single evaluation can also be used to establish a child’s need for IBHS, Early Intervention services, and Special Education services.
+We are the only organization that offers this rapid, thorough and completely free evaluation service to determine a child’s eligibility for Medical Assistance benefits.

 Besides establishing a child’s eligibility for MA benefits due to a mental disability, does your evaluation have any other uses?

 Yes.
 Our evaluation report can serve four additional purposes simultaneously: